DanielOnGitHub17/block-gmail-spams/docs.md

         Code starts running from here

     main()
         If function ran as script.
 Will start/error when the user hits enter

-FILE